ibm-cloud-docs/cloud-object-storage/web-application.md

 ### Developing the app
 {: #tutorial-develop-app}

 In the `package.json` file, inside the scripts object, you see how "start" is defined.
 This file is what {{site.data.keyword.cloud_notm}} Platform uses to tell node to run app.js each time the app starts.
 Also, use it when testing the app locally.
 Look at the main application file, which is called `app.js`.
-This is the code that we have told Node.js to process first when you start your app with the `npm start` command (or `nodemon`).
+This is the code that you told Node.js to process first when you start your app with the `npm start` command (or `nodemon`).

 ```json
 {